Jihad197/Coding-Portfolio/README.md

 ## About Me

-I am a student passionate about computational science, mathematics, and programming. <br> This portfolio reflects the skills I have developed and the projects I have built while exploring different programming languages and solving interesting problems.
+I am a student passionate about computational science, mathematics, and programming.
+This portfolio reflects the skills I have developed and the projects I have built while exploring different programming languages and solving interesting problems.

 ---